justnazarko/agents-sdk/README.md

   - Plan and Execute
   - Zero-Shot
   - Reflexion
-- 🧠 **Extensible Tooling System** — Plug in your own tools or use built-in ones (Web Search, Calculator, Python Executor, etc).
+- 🧠 **Extensible Tooling System** — Plug in your own tools or use built-in ones (Web Search, Wikipedia, Python Executor, etc).

 ## ⚙️ Requirements